MacksMind/opinionated-rails-generator/README.md

 Baseline
 ========

-Tool to generate a Rails application with these feature:
+Tool to generate a Rails application with these features:

 * Starts with `rails <project>` for the latest Rails magic
 * Configures the production database for MySQL with a generated password